jlo031/speckle_reduction_4_sea_ice/README.md

 ### Background
-Ines and Loic (and others) hav developed a CNN-based method for joint despeckling and thermal noise compensationof S1 EW GRDM imagery.
+Ines (and others) hav developed a CNN-based method for joint despeckling and thermal noise compensationof S1 EW GRDM imagery.
 Here, we test the effect of this method on high-resolutiuon, pixel-wise classification of sea ie types.
 We compare to results obtained from simple multi-looking with different window sizes and other deep-learning based methods.

 Sentinel-1 images over Beligica Bank during the CIRFA-22 are selected by Johannes.